StrangerStrings/circles/README.md

 ## Instructions

+'Clone or download' -> 'Download zip' -> Open folder

-Open the file 'index.html' using any browser (chrome, safari etc)
+Find 'index.html' and 'open with..' any browser (chrome, safari etc)

 Make it full screen, ideally on a telly